Ash-098123/calc.github.io/README.md

 # calc
 Hello!
-This project represent a student who trys to attempt building real life useful stuff with the knowledge he gathered.
-This is a simple calculator for now (Dated: 22/02/2023).
-It has all the basic functionality like Addition, Substraction, Multiplication and Division, there is also a function for calculating power of N.
-The calculator has keydown event listener.
-Adding Zero or Null is restricted at any point.
+I am pleased to present a project developed by a diligent student who has successfully applied his acquired knowledge to create a practical solution.
+The project in question is a simple calculator, created as of the date 22/02/2023.

+This calculator provides all the essential arithmetic functions such as addition, subtraction, multiplication, and division.
+Moreover, it also includes the power function, which enables users to calculate the power of any number.

+The calculator has been designed to operate efficiently, with a keydown event listener that ensures a seamless user experience.
+Furthermore, the system restricts the addition of zero or null values at any point, ensuring accurate calculations.

+Overall, this calculator is a useful tool that demonstrates the student's ability to apply theoretical concepts to real-life situations.

 Contact: m.ashar183@protonmail.com